KiwiSingh/Shitpost-O-LlaMa/README.md

 **A:** Run `chmod +rwx ./Modelfile` on your `Modelfile` files before your build.
 Problem solved 😎

+**Q:** The AI exceeds the word limit sometimes?

+**A:** Yeah.
+Unsure why that happens.
+Prompt engineering will only take you so far.
+Though in my experience, it only really happens when your word limit is 100 words or less.
+So don't be afraid to get it to right you even BIGGER copypastas!

 **Q:** Why build this script at all?

 **A:** I built this to be an extension of my work on `spamgpt` (from [Simple Spam Scripts](https://github.com/KiwiSingh/Simple-Spam-Scripts)), the idea being to create something that would run locally.
 I just haven't had the time (or the motivation) to go back and update `spamgpt` is all.